Find Time-Saving Kindergarten Resources ➔

 For example, you might have some students who need to work on addition with zero and others who are ready to start with adding plus 1.
 With these sheets, each group can get problems tailored to their needs.

-Finally, these Let’s Make a Square games make great centers and fast finisher activities.
+Finally, these Let’s Make a Square games make great math centers and early finisher activities.
 I keep a variety of these game boards on hand so that I can pull them out whenever needed.
-The more exposure and practice my students get the better!
+The more exposure and practice my students get, the better!

 Task cards are great practice for almost any skill, but taking them digital really brings it to the next level.
-Using digital task cards, such as Boom Cards, that have moveable objects and numbers to interact with keep students focused and engaged.
+Using digital task cards that have movable objects and numbers to interact with keeps students focused and engaged.
 That’s why I love using them to teach addition in Kindergarten!

 How to Use